 Josh Thewlis, Jack Johnson, Bryson Goodwin, Toby King, Josh Charnley, Blake Austin, Declan Patton, Chris Hill, Daryl Clark, Mike Cooper, Ben Currie, Jack Hughes, Joe Philbin

-Subs: Matt Davies, Ben Murdoch-Masila, Jason Clark, Sitaleki Akauola
+Subs: Matt Davis, Ben Murdoch-Masila, Jason Clark, Sitaleki Akauola

 Tries: Clark, Austin, Goodwin, Akauola, Charnley